kampkelly/metric-logger/README.md

 # About
 A metric logging and reporting service that sums metrics by time window for the most recent hour.
+Any metric more than an hour old will be deleted and can't be retrieved.

 #### Technologies used
 - 1 Nodejs